ericthewry/ericthewry.github.io/my-site/careerex.md

 > _You will not write any code to complete this task._

-> _If you get stuck for more than 5 minutes on any Exercise in this task, ask a neighbor or an instructor for help!_
+> _If you get stuck for more than 5 minutes on any Exercise in this task,
+> discuss with a neighbor or an instructor for help!_

 > _If you completed this task yesterday, feel free to skip it!_

 Once you’ve gotten _Processing_ up and running.
 Start the program by pressing the play button in the upper left corner of the window.
-You should immediately notice some similarities and differences from yesterday.
-Routers are indicated by a gray icon.
+You should immediately notice some similarities and differences from yesterday.  `Routers` are indicated by a gray icon.
 Each has a vertical grey box to the side -- its queue.
 The queue is the “lunch line” of packets waiting to be processed.
-At each step, each router will process one packet from the front of its queue.
-When a packet arrives at the router it will go to the back of the queue to be processed.
+At each step, each `Router` will process one packet from the front of its queue.
+When a packet arrives at the `Router` it will go to the back of the queue to be processed.

 > _Exercise 1a._ Send some packets around the network to get a sense for how queues work.

-Routers can also fail!
-In our simulation, this is indicated by a router turning yellow.
-Failed Routers cannot process additional packets -- it’s like someone turned them off.
+`Routers` can also fail!
+In our simulation, this is indicated by a `Router` turning yellow.
+Failed `Routers` cannot process additional packets -- it’s like someone turned them off.

-So when do Routers fail?
-When their queues fill up, and a new packet arrives to the Router.
-If there is no space in the queue, the router will fail.
+So when do `Routers` fail?
+When their queues are full and the `Router` receives a new packet, they have no place to put it and they will fail.

-> _Exercise 1b._ Cause any router to fail by filling up its queue.
+> _Exercise 1b._ Cause any `Router` to fail by filling up its queue.

-> _Exercise 1c._ Cause Router 3 to fail
+> _Exercise 1c._ Cause `Router` 3 to fail

-> _Exercise 1d._ Cause Router 3 to fail without sending a packet directly to it
+> _Exercise 1d._ Cause `Router` 3 to fail without sending a packet directly to it

-> _Exercise 1e._ Bring down ONLY Router 3 without sending a packet directly to it
+> _Exercise 1e._ Bring down ONLY `Router` 3 without sending a packet directly to it

 Once you’ve completed the exercises above, spend a few minutes to try the following exercise.
 If you can’t figure it out, feel free to move on to Task 2.

-> _Exercise 1f._ (extra credit) Bring down ONLY Router 3 without sending a packet directly to it while making sure that Router 1 can still send packets to Router 0.
+> _Exercise 1f._ (extra credit) Bring down ONLY `Router` 3 without sending a packet directly to it while making sure that `Router` 1 can still send packets to `Router` 0.
 Call over an instructor and have a discussion about why this is hard!

 ### Task 2: Denial of Service

-In this task you will program an `EvilRouter` that will target a single router in the network and make it fail by sending too many packets for it to handle.
+In this task you will program an `EvilRouter` that will target a single `Router` in the network and make it fail by sending too many packets for it to handle.
 This is called a denial of service attack or DoS attack for short.

-In the simulation pane, you can turn a normal `Router` into an `EvilRouter` by double clicking it..
-To target another `Router`, click first on the `EvilRouter` and then the `Router` you wish to attack.
+In the simulation pane, you can turn a normal `Router` into an `EvilRouter` by double clicking it.
+To target another `Router`, click first on the `EvilRouter` and then the `Router` that you wish to attack.

-The `EvilRouter` contains five commands that you can interface with.
+The `EvilRouter` has five commands that you can change.
 For now, you will only define the `EvilDoEveryStep` command, which is executed by `EvilRouters` whenever the simulation moves forward a single step.

 ```
    void evilDoEveryStep(Router target) {